cynraw/Data_Analytics/README.md

      - outer joins
      - self joins
 ### Inner joins
+- An INNER JOIN returns rows when there is a match in both tables.
 - Returns rows that are the same in both columns from both tables.
 - Used to combine two rows from two or more tables based on a related column between them.
   - syntax: